Conditions and support

-While there are over 700 neurological conditions, there are some particular areas of focus for New Zealand researchers.
-These areas of focus are sometimes initiated by those affected, or their family and friends, working together to raise awareness and funding for research.
-We have put together a selection of these conditions, their symptoms, and support organisations.
+While there are more than 700 neurological conditions, New Zealand researchers have some particular areas of focus.
+Their investigations might be initiated by those affected, or their family and friends, with whom they work to raise awareness and funding.
+Here we list the more common conditions, their symptoms, and the organisations that support them.

 Neurology is a branch of medical science that focuses on disorders and diseases of the nervous system.
-Whilst neurology is often associated with brain disorders, it actually encompasses disorders that affect several other areas of the body
+While it is often associated with brain disorders, thge term also refers to disorders that affect several other areas of the body.

-Dementia is a collective term that describes a series of symptoms associated with gradual mental decline.
-It is not one specific disease, rather a symptom of several underlying diseases and it is not a normal part of ageing.
+Dementia is a collective term that describes a number of symptoms associated with gradual mental decline.
+It is not one specific disease, but rather a symptom of several underlying diseases, and it is not a normal part of ageing.

 Autism

-Autism, or Autism Spectrum Disorder, refers to a range of neurological conditions that affect how people think, act, communicate and perceive the world around them.
-Typically characterized by difficulty in communication, both verbally and non-verbally, and challenges with social skills, people who suffer autism normally do so throughout their life.
+Autism, or autism spectrum disorder (ASD), refers to a range of neurological conditions that affect how people think, act, communicate and perceive the world around them.
+People with autism typically have difficulty communicating (both verbally and non-verbally), and challenges with social skills.
+People who suffer from autism normally do so throughout their lives.

-Batten disease is a fatal inherited disorder of the nervous system, which typically manifests between the ages of two and six.
-The disease has several different forms that share the same symptoms and causality but vary in severity and age of onset.
+Batten disease is a fatal inherited disorder of the nervous system, which typically develops between the ages of two and six.
+The disease has several different forms that share the same symptoms and causes but vary in severity and age of onset.

 Batten disease is relatively rare, affecting 6 in every 100,000 live births in New Zealand.

-A brain tumour is an abnormal mass of cell growth in the brain.
+A brain tumour is a mass or growth of abnormal cells in the brain.
 Brain tumours can either be primary, a cancer that begins in the brain, or metastatic, a cancer that has formed somewhere else in the body and has spread to the brain.
+Tumours can be benign or malignant (cancer-causing).

-Cerebral palsy is an umbrella term for a group of childhood brain disorders that affect movement and posture.
+Cerebral palsy is a term for a group of childhood brain disorders that affect movement and posture.
 It hinders the body’s ability to perform controlled movements and can also affect eating, speaking, breathing, bladder and bowel control.

 Epilepsy

-Epilepsy is a neurological disorder where a person suffers sudden recurrent seizures, including loss of consciousness or convulsions.
-Epilepsy may be a symptom of a number of different brain diseases, but many people who have epilepsy are otherwise normal.
-Seizures are not necessarily a sign of epilepsy, and to be considered to have epilepsy a person must have multiple unprovoked seizures caused by abnormal electrical activity in the brain.
+Epilepsy is a neurological disorder where a person suffers sudden and repeated seizures, including loss of consciousness or convulsions.
+Epilepsy can be caused by a number of different brain diseases, but many people who have epilepsy are otherwise normal.
+Seizures are not necessarily a sign of epilepsy, and to be considered to have epilepsy, a person must have multiple unprovoked seizures caused by abnormal electrical activity in the brain.

-Functional neurological disorder (FND) is a disorder of the functioning of the nervous system.
-In other words, there is a problem with the software of the nervous system.
+Functional neurological disorder (FND) is a disorder in the way the nervous system functions.
+In other words, there is a problem with the ‘software’ of the nervous system.

 Huntington's disease

-Huntington’s disease (HD) is an inherited brain disorder that causes cells in specific parts of the brain to die which results in impairment of both mental capability and physical control.
+Huntington’s disease (HD) is an inherited brain disorder that causes cells in specific parts of the brain to die, affecting both mental capability and physical control.
 It is a genetic disorder caused by an expanded gene.
 Everybody has the gene, but those who develop the disease have a longer version of the gene.

 Mental health and illness